smutkiewicz/nfc-mqtt-forwarder/README.md

 # NfcMqttForwarder

+Simple NFC tag message MQTT forwarder based on Paho Android Service.
+Processes NFC intent and sends its content directly to MQTT Server.

+## Setup

-Where to get your library:
+Where to get the library:

 ```
    repositories {